internetarchive/wayback-machine-webextension/README.md

    - Select "Always Allow on Every Website..." button and confirm.
 4. Click on the newly added icon in the toolbar.
 5. Read the terms, then *Accept and Enable*.
 Click on the icon again to use the extension.

-## Provide Feedback

-If you have a GitHub account, please check the [list of existing issues](https://github.com/internetarchive/wayback-machine-webextension/issues) (bugs are tagged red), then create a **New issue** to file a Bug report or Feature request.

 ## Contributing Code